 - LOCATION: Our house is spread over 3 levels, each smaller than the one below.
 The stairs from ground to first floors is a simple, straight flight running up the side wall from the middle of the ground floor.
 A solid door and glass screen separates the first floor bedrooms from the noise of the open-plan floor below.
 The stairs from first floor to the Master Bedroom in the attic is moulded around the first floor bathroom.
 A solid door at the foot of the stairs separates the Master Bedroom from the noise of the floor below.

-- The solid handrail is of birch ply, a light coloured, smooth material made up of layers of birch veneer.
+- HANDRAIL: The stairs from ground to first has a solid handrail made of birch ply.
+This a light coloured, smooth material made up of layers of birch veneer.

-- Wide, glass strips in the roof maximise the natural light to the stairs and landing, lighting the central area of the open plan space below also.
+- LIGHT: Wide, glass strips in the roof maximise the natural light to the stairs and landing.
+They are important for providing natural light to the central area of the open plan space on the ground floor.

-- Our “Utility” area is housed under the stairs, with the washing machine, drier, hot water cylinder and storage shelving all located here.
-Clothes for airing may be hung on hangers in this space, using the residual heat from the hot water cylinder, while items awaiting ironing are stored on the worktop above the machines.
-Modern machines are generally quiet, so noise intrusion is minimal (an important factor, given that the stairs open off the living room).
-This space is a huge bonus in the house, meaning that clothes airing – a perennial problem in this climate – is conveniently and unobtrusively catered for.
+- UNDER-STAIRS: We use the under-stairs as our “Utility” area.
+The washing machine, hot water cylinder and some storage are all located here.
+We hang clothes for airing on hangers in this space.
+The hot water cylinder generates residual heat for airing, as do the manifolds for the under-floor heating.
+Items awaiting ironing are stored on the worktop above the machines.
+Modern machines are generally quiet, so noise intrusion is minimal.
+This is important, given that the stairs open off the living room.